 Things to consider before buying the best surf fishing reel

-You must decide what type of fish you’re looking to catch to find the reel that is best for that type of fish and their weight.
+You must decide what type of fish you’re looking to catch to find the best fishing reel for that type of fish and their weight.
 If don’t want to fish for heavier catches, then purchasing a reel with a maximum drag weight of 12 pounds is enough.
 Another thing you’ll want to consider is the quality of materials used to compose the reel itself.
 Reels that are built with higher-quality materials that can stave off the corrosive effects of saltwater will help you protect your investment and prevent you from maintenance work and purchasing a new reel quickly.

 Size of the reel